ibm-cloud-docs/Cloudant/query/dig-deeper-dashboard.md

 ## Step 4.
 Aggregating data - MapReduce
 {: #aggregate-data-mapreduce}

-Neither {{site.data.keyword.cloudant_short_notm}} Query nor {{site.data.keyword.cloudant_short_notm}} Search can *aggregate* search results.
-In other words, you can't ask "How many books were published in 1973?" {{site.data.keyword.cloudant_short_notm}}'s MapReduce feature allows secondary indexes to be created that can be used for selection or aggregation.
+{{site.data.keyword.cloudant_short_notm}} Query and {{site.data.keyword.cloudant_short_notm}} Search cannot *aggregate* search results.
+In other words, you can't ask, "How many books were published in 1973?" {{site.data.keyword.cloudant_short_notm}}'s MapReduce feature allows secondary indexes to be created that can be used for selection or aggregation.
 MapReduce indexes are, like {{site.data.keyword.cloudant_short_notm}} Search, which is created by supplying a JavaScript function - any call to an `emit` function adds a row to the index.

 1. From the {{site.data.keyword.cloudant_short_notm}} Dashboard, select the `books` database.